mfontes1/ORT_obligatorio_isc_2023/README.md

 > of Log4j 2, we have taken down all affected container images.
 We highly recommend all demos and forks to now
 > use images from releases [>= v0.3.4](https://github.com/GoogleCloudPlatform/microservices-demo/releases).

-**Online Boutique** is a cloud-native microservices demo application.
+**TRABAJO OBLIGATORIO** is a cloud-native microservices demo application.
 Online Boutique consists of a 10-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.